agourlay/post-on-my-fridge/Readme.md

 This application focuses on realtime interactions and simplicity.

-The backend is written in Scala using Akka actor's model and Spray for the rest/http interface.
+The backend is written in Scala using [Akka](http://akka.io/) actor's model and [Spray](http://spray.io/) for the rest/http interface.

-The frontend is written in javascript and makes heavy use of Ember.js.
+The frontend is a single page web app written in javascript with [Ember.js](http://emberjs.com/).

 ## Architecture

-A single page web app built displays the content of a fridge and subscribes to notifications for the current fridge.
+A single page web app displays the content of a fridge and subscribes to all the notifications occuring on it.

-The backend is a non blocking rest API that manages CRUD and pushed notifications.

-When an action such as creating or moving a post is called on a fridge, a notification about the new state is sent via Server Sent Event to all the current fridge´s clients.
+When an action such as creating or moving a post is called on a fridge, a notification about the new state is pushed via Server Sent Event to all the current fridge´s clients.

 This technique allows near real time collaboration on a fridge.

 ## Setup

 This is full-stack application, you need SBT to build it and a postgreSQL instance to run it.

+The frontend is also embedded into the spray application in the [frontend](https://github.com/agourlay/post-on-my-fridge/blob/master/src/main/resources/frontend) folder.
+It uses [Bower](http://bower.io/) for javascript dependency management.

 The easiest way to deploy the project on a server is to build and run a fatjar.